William Henry Conley: Zion's Watch Tower Tract Society

 Conley was the first president of Zion's Watch Tower Tract Society, from 1881 to 1884.
 In December 1884, the Society was incorporated with Charles Taze Russell as president.
 In 1896, the Society was renamed Watch Tower Bible and Tract Society, and later became associated with Jehovah's Witnesses.

 While president of the Society, Conley provided assistance for the three-volume series Theocratic Kingdom by George N. H. Peters; Peters dedicated the work partially to Conley, claiming to be "deeply indebted for sympathy and pecuniary aid in the prosecution and publication of the work."
 However, the May 1883 issue of Zion’s Watch Tower criticized Peters' work, recommending that readers not purchase the title.

 In 1894 Russell introduced a letter from Conley by briefly referencing him as "a member of the early Allegheny Bible Class."
 Following Conley's death in July 1897, Zion's Watch Tower provided no obituary, nor any statement that specifically mentioned his name and his involvement with the Society.
+Watch Tower Society literature usually refers to Charles Taze Russell as the corporation's first president, but notes in Jehovah's Witnesses—Proclaimers of God's Kingdom that Conley was president prior to legal incorporation.